 What is Diabetes?

 Diabetes is a chronic disease that affects how your body turns food into energy.
-Diabetes can develop either due to inadequate or non-production of insulin or result from your body's inability to use or respond to the insulin it does produce.
+Diabetes can develop either due to inadequate or non-production of insulin or as a result of your body’s inability to use or respond to the insulin it does produce.

 - Type 1 diabetes, once known as juvenile diabetes or insulin-dependent diabetes, is a chronic condition in which the pancreas produces little or no insulin.
 Although type 1 diabetes usually appears during childhood or adolescence, it can develop at any age.